-verbose

-Logical indicator of whether updates from the function should be printed to the console; the default is TRUE.

-assocTestSingle uses the BiocParallel package to process iterator chunks in parallel.
+verbose Logical indicator of whether updates from the function should be printed to the assocTestSingle uses the BiocParallel package to process iterator chunks in parallel.
 See the BiocParallel documentation for more information on the default behaviour of bpparam and how to register different parallel backends.
 If serial execution is desired, set BPPARAM=BiocParallel::SerialParam().
 Note that parallel execution requires more RAM than serial execution.